 We were grateful to receive support from the departments of English, History, and Theatre, Speech and Dance as well as the Film and Media Studies and American Studies programs for this event.

-On Monday, September 23, at 7:00 p.m. in the Commonwealth Auditorium on the campus of William & Mary, we welcomed filmmakers Moyo and Morayo Akande.
+On Monday, September 23, 2019 we welcomed filmmakers Moyo and Morayo Akande to the campus of William & Mary.
 They screened their short film “1745” and discussed their writing process as well as the research they have done.
 They were joined by early American historian Simon Newman, one of the authors of the digital project Runaway Slaves in Britain which in part inspired them to make the film.

 Moyo Akande is an actress and producer.
 She has an extensive list of television credits for the BBC and has worked with Olivier and Tony award-winning directors across theatres in Britain.
 Morayo Akande is a BIFA and BAFTA nominated writer.
 Their BAFTA and BIFA nominated short film—“1745”—which they scripted and in which they star—is currently being developed into a feature film.